vespa-engine/documentation/en/reference/vespa-cli/vespa_document.md

   -h, --help          help for document
-  -T, --timeout int   Timeout for the document request in seconds (default 60) -v, --verbose       Print the equivalent curl command for the document operation -w, --wait int      Number of seconds to wait for a service to become ready.
+  -T, --timeout int   Timeout for the document request in seconds (default 60) -v, --verbose       Print the equivalent curl command for the document operation -w, --wait int      Number of seconds to wait for service(s) to become ready.
 0 to disable (default 0)
 ```

 ### Options inherited from parent commands